Barking in Essex: Production history

 Barking in Essex was written by Clive Exton in 2005, but never performed prior to his death in 2007.
 In November 2012, it was announced that the play would be performed for the first time in September 2013, for a limited run until 4 January 2014.
 The UK premiere was produced by MJE Productions, Theatre Royal Haymarket Productions and James Quaife Productions.
-The play was directed by Harry Burton, design by Simon Higlett, lighting by James Farncombe and sound by Gareth Owen.
+The play was directed by Harry Burton, design by Simon Higlett, lighting by James Farncombe, sound by Gareth Owen and casting by Anne Vosser.
 Cast rehearsals began on 5 August and the show opened on 16 September 2013, at Wyndham's Theatre following previews from 6 September.
 The play's cast included Lee Evans, Sheila Hancock, Keeley Hawes, Montserrat Lombard and Karl Johnson.
 The play marked Evans's first stage appearance since the 2007 revival of the play The Dumb Waiter.
 Shortly before Christmas, Hawes left the play prematurely and was replaced by her understudy Rachel Marwood.